kdeldycke/awesome-engineering-team-management/readme.md

 How to get newcomers up to speed with the rest of the team you manage.
 And how to introduce yourself to teams you just joined or inherited.

+- [Optimize Onboarding](https://staysaasy.com/management/2020/08/28/Optimize-Onboarding.html) - “Your organization has painfully slow onboarding.
+Endless HR videos, slow security processes, a mountain of fragile technology setup - these all make for a shitty and counterproductive start at a company.
+Optimize your onboarding to get people doing what you hired them to do.”
 - [As a manager of a new employee I make an absolute point of being a "helicopter mom" from the moment they hit the area until about week 2 or 3](https://news.ycombinator.com/item?id=24404676) - Navigating a new organization will be hard the first few weeks, and the presence of a manager can help speed things up.
 - [A Career Cold Start Algorithm](https://boz.com/articles/career-cold-start) - The author developed an algorithm to ramp-up quickly when joining an existing team where he had a massive knowledge deficit and no pre-existing relationships.
 - [Meeting everyone on a new team](https://www.annashipman.co.uk/jfdi/meeting-everyone.html) - Right after inheriting a position at the top of an organization of 50 engineers, the author bootstraped the relationship with that big team by meeting everyone in 30 minutes 1:1s.
 It was a huge time investment, and despite fears of being boring, it allows for recognizing patterns of what change was needed.